 You must then demonstrate that you suffered some negative consequences within your work life, such as getting passed over for a promotion you are qualified to receive or facing a reduction in pay, benefits or privileges like preference in work assignments.

 Once you demonstrate these, you must finally demonstrate that you suffered these consequences because of your participation in the protected activity.
 For many, many wrongful termination or workplace discrimination cases, this is the most difficult standard to meet.

-If you believe that your circumstances warrant further consideration for a legal action against your employer, you should consult with an experienced attorney to understand your options.
+If you believe that your circumstances warrant further consideration for legal action against your employer, you should consult with an experienced attorney to understand your options.
 An attorney will review the facts of your experience and any evidence you can gather to help you identify your strongest available strategies.
 You may find that you have more ways to fight discrimination than you expected, opening new doors as you do your part to create a just, safe workplace for all people.